GoingOffRoading/Ollama-on-Kubernetes-w-Nvidia-GPU/README.md

 # Common Questions

-Why not resolve any intermiten DNS issues in the cluster instead of calling for `dnsPolicy: "None"`?
+* Why not resolve any intermiten DNS issues in the cluster instead of calling for `dnsPolicy: "None"`?
 Where's the PV/PVC?
 Why use `nodeName' instead of setting up affinities?

     All great questions, of which I didn't have time to setup originally.
 Please feel free to make your own tweaks, or open up a branch.

+* What Nvidia drivers did you install?

+    From the link in step 1, I used `sudo ubuntu-drivers install` and let Ubuntu sort it out.
+I had a buggy time trying to get the `-server` and `-server -open` drivers to work, but the regular desktop driver worked great.

 # Future